 - You may use stool softeners if your doctor tells you it is ok.

 - Ask your doctor if you can take milk of magnesia or magnesium citrate.
 DO NOT take any laxatives without asking your doctor first.

-- Ask your doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask your provider if it is ok to eat foods that contain a lot of fiber or take an over-the-counter fiber product such as psyllium (Metamucil).

-Talk to your doctor if you have questions about ileostomy and your diet.
+Talk to your provider if you have questions about ileostomy and your diet.